pretix/pretix-docs/docs/tutorial/products.md

 ## Creating and editing quotas

 A quota determines how many instances of our product can be sold.
 Every product has to be part of at least one quota before it becomes available in the shop.
-A product can be part of more than one quota.
-In that case, it will only remain available as long as neither quota is sold out.
-In other words, if a product is part of several quotas, as soon as one of those quotas is empty, the product will not be available anymore.
-For most use cases, it is enough to add every product to one quota only.
-That is what we are going to do in this section.
+In this section, we are going to create quotas and add our products to them.

 We will navigate to [Event] → "Products" → "Quotas".
 This page shows the list of all quotas for the event, which at the moment includes the "regular ticket" quota, containing the standard ticket as a product, and the "reduced ticket" quota, not containing any ticket.